NeinZedd9/DateUnderTimeX/README.md

-# DateUnderTimeX
+# FreeRAMUnderTimeX
-Adds today's date under the time on the iPhone X.
+Adds the free RAM under the time on the iPhone X.